Outline

 - Base64 Encoding

-supports it.
+For reference, such encryption spec is not supported in the Swagger-UI.
+Instead, SDK (Software Development Kit) generated by @nestia/sdk supports it.
 Thus, you have to build and distribute the SDK library to the client developers when using such encryption decorators.

 Configuration